AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/fill-and-sign.md

 thumbnail: 33660.jpg
 ---

-# Filling and Signing a Document
+# Filling and signing a document

 Learn how to fill in forms and add your electronic signature to documents.